Clinton Power + Associates

 Photo credit: ‘Airport Lanterns’ by Jim Epler via Flickr

 Since 2003, Clinton Power has helped thousands of couples and individuals as a counsellor and psychotherapist in private practice in Sydney and online in Australia.
 Clinton regularly comments in the media on issues of relationships and has appeared on Channel 7, The Sydney Morning Herald, and ABC Radio.
-Clinton’s eBook, 31 Days to Build a Better Relationship is available through his website or Amazon.
-Click here to take Clinton’s relationship checkup quiz to find out how well you know your partner.
+Clinton’s eBook, 31 Days to Build a Better Relationship is available to download for free.